Legacy Emanuel Medical Center: 1972 expansion through present

 In 1971, Physicians & Surgeons Hospital and Emanuel formed Metropolitan Hospitals, Inc. as a joint venture to build what became Legacy Meridian Park Hospital.
 In 1972, the hospital was expanded, and in the process 300 homes and businesses in the predominantly African-American Albina neighborhood were razed to make room for construction.
 In 1978, the hospital opened a helipad, and instituted the Life Flight Network, the first life-flight system on the U.S. West Coast.

 After becoming a holding company for the hospitals in 1983, the group became HealthLink in 1985.
 At that time the group operated Emanuel, Mount Hood Medical Center, Meridian Park, Holladay Park Medical Center, and Physicians & Surgeons Hospital.
 In 1988, Emanuel became one of only two Level I trauma centers in Oregon.
 The following year, HealthLink and Good Samaritan Hospital merged to create Legacy Health System.

 In the early 1990s, Legacy Health and Oregon Health & Sciences University (OHSU) considered merging their pediatric inpatient services in order to consolidate spending and maximize efficiency.
 The Multnomah County Medical Society voted in support of a single children's hospital in Portland, but the proposal dissolved after OHSU constructed a new Doernbecher Children's Hospital building on their campus in 1994.

 In February 2012, the hospital officially opened a new building to house the Randall Children's Hospital, constructed for $226 million.

 Facilities

 Legacy Emanuel's campus includes center for burn treatment, urology, trauma, and neonatal care.
 The Trauma Center was designated as a Level I trauma care facility in 1988 by the state of Oregon.
 Emanuel's campus also includes the Children's Hospital.

 Legacy Oregon Burn Center

 Legacy's burn unit treats around 300 patients each year.
 The burn center is one of only a few in the country with a Total Contact scanner that is used to create masks for severe facial burn victims to aid in the recovery process.
-In 2019 Legacy Health broke ground on the new Emanuel West Expansion.
-Once completed, the expansion will host a state of the art burn center as well as a new day surgery entrance.
-Emanuel West features additional underground parking, designated employee parking, and 2 healing gardens.